AppDaemon with Docker¶

 http://[name]:[port].
 Port is usually 8123.

 Now, on your Docker host, for Linux users, run the following command, substituting the values above in the quotes below.
-(Note, if you do not need a TOKEN, you can omit the entire -e TOKEN line)
+(Note: to create a long-lived token, click your user icon in the HA front end and look for the Long-Lived Access Tokens card.
+If you do not need a TOKEN, you can omit the entire -e TOKEN line)

 docker run --rm -it -p 5050:5050 \ -e HA_URL="<your HA_URL value>" \ -e TOKEN="<your TOKEN value>" \ -e DASH_URL="http://$HOSTNAME:5050" \ acockburn/appdaemon:latest

-You will see Appdaemon’s output appear on your screen, and you should look for lines like these being output:
+You will see AppDaemon’s output appear on your screen, and you should look for lines like these being outputs:

 HASS: Connected to Home Assistant 0.80.0